joshgagnon/elusers/readme.md

 ## API

 Dates are required in the format: day-month-year as the validation and date parsing using php strtotime to parse dates.

+## Known bugs

+After updating a users basic details, a new user (state.user) is not re-fetched.

+Combobox field border not coloured for validation.

+Dates are not valid in in the datepicker on initial load